 -Megan and Scott of Bobo and Chichi

-Seeing the ruins of the sprawling site of Teotihuacan from the air is an absolute must-do when you visit Mexico City.
+One of the best things to do in Mexico City is seeing the ruins of the sprawling site of Teotihuacan from the air.
+It is an absolute must-do when you visit Mexico City.
 Take off up into the sky as the sun is rising and look down over the Pyramid of the Moon, the Pyramid of the Sun, and the Avenue of the Dead stretching down to the Temple of Quetzalcoatl.

 -Michelle of Walking on Foreign Chels